klmr/knitr-example/deseq.md

 In order to compare count data of different libraries, we need to normalise their counts to account for library size effects.
-In order to see why this is the case, let’s look at the distribution of the counts across libraries:
+In order to see why this is the case, let’s look at the distribution of the raw counts across libraries:

 ```r